SimonDunk/WebApi2Challenge/README.md

 * Click on the ProductApiTest Collection
 * Click Run ProductApiTest
 * The results will be shown

+## Important files
+* Startup.cs
+//database context is registered with dependency injection (DI) container
+//The context is registered with DI are available to the controllers
+//specifies an in memory database and is injected into the service container

+* Product.cs
+//Model of the data to be used by the controller and context

+* ProductContext.cs
+//coordinates entity framework functionality for a model

+* ProductController.cs
+//uses the model to modify the database/context
+//stores all routes and performs their implemntation

 ## TODO
 * Apply some form of authentication